cdmoro/literary-dictionary/README.md

 **Your ultimate reading companion.**
 Lost in the maze of names from _One Hundred Years of Solitude_?
 Can’t remember if that magical object belonged to Frodo or Harry?
 This open-source **Literary Dictionary** helps you keep track of characters, places, and concepts from iconic books and sagas—right from your Kindle.

+Currently available languages (each with its own dedicated file):
+- English
+- Spanish
+- Italian

-The dictionary is currently available in English, Spanish, and Italian, with more languages planned for future releases.
-Each version is carefully designed to ensure smooth reading and navigation on Kindle and other e-reader devices.
+Each language version is packaged as a separate, carefully crafted file for smooth reading and navigation on Kindle and other e-readers.
+More languages are planned for future releases.

 🎯 Download the latest version of the dictionary [here](https://github.com/cdmoro/literary-dictionary/releases/latest)